aiidateam/aiida-common-workflows/docs/source/workflows/base/relax.rst

-Common relax workflow
+Common Relax Workflow
 ---------------------

-he common relax workflow performs a geometric optimization of a molecule or extended system towards the most energetically favorable configuration.
+The common relax workflow performs a geometric optimization of a molecule or extended system towards the most energetically favorable configuration.
 It defines a common interface that is currently implemented by eleven quantum engines: Abinit, BigDFT, CASTEP, CP2K, FLEUR, Gaussian, NWChem, ORCA, Quantum ESPRESSO, Siesta, VASP.
 The ORCA and Gaussian implementations only support the optimization of molecules.